 Educational outreach program

-Continuing the Washington University School of Medicine tradition of education, the Sleep Center offers a community outreach program that includes participation in health fairs and educational lectures.
+Continuing the Washington University School of Medicine tradition of education, our section offers a community outreach program that includes participation in health fairs and educational lectures.

 Learning the advantages of good sleep habits and the health concerns associated with chronic sleep deprivation can be beneficial to all age groups, even middle school and high school students.

-If you are interested in having a Sleep Center staff professional speak to your organization, business or civic group of 20 people or more, please contact Karen Porter at 314-273-4427 to arrange a speaking engagement.
+If you are interested in having a sleep medicine staff professional speak to your organization, business or civic group of 20 people or more, please reach out to us to arrange a speaking engagement.
 Allow at least 45 days before your meeting date to schedule the lecture.